mrwangyou/DBRL/doc/properties_of_harfang_df.md

 ## df.getplane_state(self.planeID)['linear_speed']

 Return a `float`.
-This value equals to the geometric Mean of 'horizontal_speed' and 'vertical_speed'
+This value equals to the geometric mean of 'horizontal_speed' and 'vertical_speed'.